JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/projects.md

 Julia expression.

 ### Architecture visualizer
-Write a tool that will take model written in Flux / Lux and visualize network architecture for publication.
+Create an extension of Flux / Lux and to visualize architecture of a neural network suitable for publication.
+Something akin [PlotNeuralNet](https://github.com/HarisIqbal88/PlotNeuralNet).

-### Learning Large Language Models with reduced precition
+### Learning Large Language Models with reduced precition (Mentor: Tomas Pevny)
 Large Language Models ((Chat) GPT, LLama, Falcon, Palm, ...) are huge.
 A recent trend is to perform optimization in reduced precision, for example in `int8` instead of `Float32`.
-Such feature is currently missing in Julia ecosystem and this project should be about bringing this to the community (for an introduction, read these blogs [*LLM-int8 and emergent features**](https://timdettmers.com/2022/08/17/llm-int8-and-emergent-features/), [*A gentle introduction to 8-bit Matrix Multiplication](https://huggingface.co/blog/hf-bitsandbytes-integration)).
+Such feature is currently missing in Julia ecosystem and this project should be about bringing this to the community (for an introduction, read these blogs [*LLM-int8 and emergent features*](https://timdettmers.com/2022/08/17/llm-int8-and-emergent-features/), [*A gentle introduction to 8-bit Matrix Multiplication*](https://huggingface.co/blog/hf-bitsandbytes-integration)).
 The goal would be to implement this as an additional type of Number / Matrix and overload multiplication on CPU (and ideally on GPU) to make it transparent for neural networks? **What I will learn?** In this project, you will learn a lot about the (simplicity of) implementation of deep learning libraries and you will practice abstraction of Julia's types.
 You can furthermore learn about GPU Kernel programming and `Transformers.jl` library.

-### Planning algorithms
+### Planning algorithms (Mentor: Tomas Pevny)
 Extend [SymbolicPlanners.jl](https://github.com/JuliaPlanners/SymbolicPlanners.jl) with the mm-ϵ variant of the bi-directional search [MM: A bidirectional search algorithm that is guaranteed to meet in the middle](https://www.sciencedirect.com/science/article/pii/S0004370217300905).
 This [pull request](https://github.com/JuliaPlanners/SymbolicPlanners.jl/pull/8) might be very helpful in understanding better the library.

-### A Rule Learning Algorithms
+### A Rule Learning Algorithms (Mentor: Tomas Pevny)
 [Rule-based models](https://christophm.github.io/interpretable-ml-book/rules.html)
 are simple and very interpretable models that have been around for a long time and are gaining popularity again.